vitejs/vite/docs/config/dep-optimization-options.md

 - **Type:** `string[]`

 Dependencies to exclude from pre-bundling.
+This option will take precedence over `optimizeDeps.include`.

 :::warning CommonJS
 CommonJS dependencies should not be excluded from optimization.
 If an ESM dependency is excluded from optimization, but has a nested CommonJS dependency, the CommonJS dependency should be added to `optimizeDeps.include`.
 Example: